Putin loyalist loses bid for Interpol's presidency after U.S. lobbying

 Kim had been acting president since Meng’s detention and was backed by the White House.

-More than a dozen American senators wrote an open letter opposing Prokopchuk’s bid, accused Russia of exploiting the global body to settle scores and harass dissidents.
+More than a dozen American senators wrote an open letter opposing Prokopchuk’s bid, accusing Russia of exploiting the global body to settle scores and harass dissidents.

 Sen. Marco Rubio (R-Fla.) said it was “akin to putting a fox in charge of a henhouse.”